Forceflow/josbot/README.md

 ## Technical

-Written in Python 2.6+.
+Written for Python 3.0+ (but will run with on 2.6 with some print quirks).
 Required libraries: [Tweepy](http://www.tweepy.org/) and [YAML](http://www.yaml.org/).
 For example, in Ubuntu, `sudo apt-get install python-tweepy python-yaml` will install all requirements.

 First run of the program will create a settings file (*settings.yml*) in which you have to fill in Twitter API details.